iandunn/wp-filemaker-api-wrapper/readme.txt

 ????
-used when you're writing a custom plugin to interact w/ filemaker isntall this plugin instead of including the API into your project folder
+used when you're writing a custom plugin to interact w/ filemaker install this plugin instead of including the API into your project folder

 note: apis themselves aren't bundled with the plugin because of licensing issues, see the installation page for details on adding them